Global Ovarian Cancer Research Consortium

 A Global Effort Sparked by Shared Urgency

-Introducing the AI Accelerator Grant
+The AI Accelerator Grant

-Artificial Intelligence is transforming the field of cancer research—revolutionizing diagnosis, risk prediction, drug development, and personalized treatment.
+Artificial intelligence is transforming the field of cancer research—revolutionizing diagnosis, risk prediction, drug development, and personalized treatment.
 But ovarian cancer has yet to feel the full power of this transformation.

 This effort represents a bold step forward in ovarian cancer research and a model for future global initiatives.